kragen/derctuo/markdown/taking-screenshots.md

     Make sure to deploy Qt with accessibility plugins.

-Another problem is that if you cancel the screenshot, or if it fails, you don't get a nonzero exit status; instead you just get another stderr message:
+Another problem is that if you cancel the screenshot, or if it fails, you don’t get a nonzero exit status; instead you just get another stderr message:

     ERROR:  "Screenshot capture canceled or failed"